Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it figuratively refers to someone who is mentally unbalanced or not functioning at full capacity.
-The phrase uses the metaphor of a deck of cards, where not having a full deck implies something is missing or incomplete, which does not have a direct, literal interpretation.
+The idiom uses the metaphor of a deck of cards, where not having a full deck implies something is missing or incomplete, which does not have a direct, literal interpretation.

 Origin: